xyurt/httplite/README.md

 # httplite

-A minimal HTTP/1.1 request line and header parser written in pure C.
+A minimal single-header HTTP/1.1 request line and header parser written in pure C.

 ## Overview